sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless systems whose pre-programmed works are extremely hard – at best, impossible  – to stop.

-On the other hand, the main task of developers is to build the unstoppable permissionless systems which are fast and efficient as much as possible.
+On the other hand, the main task of developers is to build the unstoppable permissionless systems which are,  simultaneously, as fast and efficient as possible.